Compass-All/SHELTER/README.md

 ## Overview

-Confidential Compute Architecture (CCA) creates a new physical address space (PAS) called Realm world for confidential computing to protect the data confidentiality and integrity.
 The current version of CCA primarily achieves isolation through the construction of Realm VM using virtualization techniques and does not provide user-level isolation environments.

 We propose Shelter as a complement to CCA’s primary Realm VM-style architecture, aiming to allow to deploy applications with isolation in userspace as SApp.
 Shelter is designed by cooperating with Arm CCA hardware primitive to provide hardware-based isolation while removing the need for software workloads to trust their data to a Host OS, hypervisor, or privileged software (e.g., trusted OS, Secure/Realm hypervisor).
 ## Prototype